kinggoesgaming/MinigameCore/README.md

 ## Cloning

-Follow the steps below to ensure your repository is clone correctly.
+Follow the steps below to ensure your repository is cloned correctly.
+Note you must first fork the repository before cloning.

-1. Navigate to the [MinigameCore Repository](https://github.com/MinigameCore/MinigameCore) and click the 'fork' button in the upper right corner.

 1. Run `git clone https://github.com/USERNAME/MinigameCore.git --recursive`
  - Be sure to replace `USERNAME` with your GitHub username.
 This will clone your fork to your computer.